 The availability of lift tickets will be visible on the Whistler Blackcomb website in the coming weeks.
 If tickets are sold out online, guests will not be able to purchase them at ticket windows.
 Our advice is to purchase your lift access in advance – whether it is a Whistler Blackcomb Day Pass, Season Pass, or Edge Card (for the latter two call Whistler Blackcomb Guest Services at 1.800.766.0449).

 Want to be the first one up the gondola for some untouched powder and corduroy groomers?
 Get yourself a First Tracks ticket.
-New for 2022 / 23, your ticket includes an early upload between 7:30 and 8 AM (it’s limited to 600 people) and a $17 CAD one-time voucher to be used at any time throughout the day at Whistler Blackcomb food and drink locations (valid until April 2, 2023).
+Your ticket includes an early upload between 7:30 and 8 AM (it’s limited to 600 people) and a $17 CAD one-time voucher to be used at any time throughout the day at Whistler Blackcomb food and drink locations.
 Caesar at the Umbrella Bar anyone?

-Steeps, one of two, premium, alpine, full-service restaurants serving unique, Canadian, contemporary, cuisine inspired by Vancouver, celebrity Chef David Hawksworth, is set to open this winter after a two-year hiatus.
+Steeps, one of two, premium, alpine, full-service restaurants serving unique, Canadian, contemporary, cuisine inspired by Vancouver, celebrity Chef David Hawksworth, is a must-do foodie treat.
 This is what we mean when we say Whistler is a place that pairs the rugged and the refined.
 There’s nothing like savouring a glass of BC wine while you look out over the Coast Mountain range.

-More good news for foodies as Glacier Creek, Rendezvous and Roundhouse will be offering more diverse food options than in the past two years.
-Japanese ramen, fresh grains and greens bowls, Indian curry, Thai and Mexican-inspired options will be on the menu alongside the staple burgers and fries.
+Glacier Creek, Rendezvous and Roundhouse are offering more diverse food options with Japanese ramen, fresh grains and greens bowls, Indian curry, Thai and Mexican-inspired options all on the menu alongside the much-loved burgers and fries.

-The famous, fully-loaded buttermilk waffles are also back at the Crystal Hut this season.
+The famous, fully-loaded buttermilk waffles at the Crystal Hut are a perfect mid-ski treat.
 Our tip?
 Try the Triple B, which comes with bacon, banana and Baileys – yum!
-Chic Pea is also open and serving their signature cinnamon buns topped with rich and decadent cream cheese (you’ll just have to ride harder to burn these options off).
+Chic Pea is another sweet treat locale with their signature cinnamon buns topped with rich and decadent cream cheese (you’ll just have to ride harder to burn these options off).

 Lavazza Premium Coffee

-Lavazza, Italian, premium coffee will now be served at all Whistler Blackcomb locations, including Garbo’s at the base of Whistler Mountain, which is a great grab-and-go option for a breakfast sandwich and java juice for the ride up in the gondola.
+Lavazza, Italian, premium coffee is now being served at all Whistler Blackcomb locations, including Garbo’s at the base of Whistler Mountain, which is a great grab-and-go option for a breakfast sandwich and java juice for the ride up in the gondola.
 It’s also good to note that their kiosk outside does great burgers!

 Ollie’s at the Beginner Zone

-Ollie’s is back at the Whistler Mountain beginner zone offering grilled cheese sandwiches with fries and hot beverages.
+Ollie’s, at the Whistler Mountain beginner zone, offers grilled cheese sandwiches with fries and hot beverages.